 Sweden’s Climate Act entered into force in January 2018, enacting a strict roadmap for the government to follow.
-While the long-term target is net-zero emissions by 2045 at the latest, the plan sets out lots of concrete steps along the way.
+While the long-term target is net zero carbon emissions by 2045 at the latest, the plan sets out lots of concrete steps along the way.

-In Denmark, new climate laws target carbon neutrality by 2050 with a robust monitoring system.
+In Denmark, new climate laws target net zero carbon emissions by 2050 with a robust monitoring system.
 It also sets out new legally binding targets that will be set every five years.

 The report calls on other governments to unilaterally enact national regulation for reducing emissions with “ambitious policy frameworks that include a meaningful price on greenhouse gas emissions, but also sector-specific regulations and incentives promoting remedies such as a switch from fossil fuels to renewable energies, electric mobility, efficiency, green building standards – supported by accelerated innovation.”

-It says that while the world as a whole is moving slowly, leaders at a national and corporate level could make quicker inroads.
+It says that while the world as a whole is moving slowly towards net zero carbon emissions, leaders at a national and corporate level could make quicker inroads.
 Ultimately, one of the biggest responsibilities lies with individuals, who can put pressure on governments and businesses to take action.

 “We have seen a surge in public pressure and global activism in recent years, especially among the youth and in Western countries,” the report says.
 “Much more – and geographically broader – citizen and consumer awareness is needed, however, to trigger a turnaround in public perception on a global scale.”